Ward-Thomas House Vendor

 property:

-The Westenfield Room, the old carriage house, which serves as
+The Westenfield Room, the old carriage house, which serves as a

-improvements include: proper insulation, painting, flooring and
+include: proper insulation, painting, flooring and temperature –

-temperature – humidity control.
+humidity control.

 Advisory Committee sought: